 On vehicles with a Tire Pressure Monitoring System, the system must be reprogrammed after snow chains are mounted ⇒ How the Tire Pressure Monitoring System Works.

-Damage to tires and rims can often occur where it is not visible ⇒ .
+Damage to tires and rims can often occur in areas that are not visible during a quick roadside inspection ⇒

-If you suspect that a wheel is damaged, slow down and stop as soon as traffic allows and it is safe to do so.
+If you suspect that a wheel is damaged, slow down carefully and stop as soon as traffic allows and it is safe to do so.
+Avoid sudden steering, hard braking, or continued high-speed driving because hidden tire or rim damage can worsen quickly under load.

 Vehicle pulls to one side or unusual vibrations